inanevin/LinaEngine/README.md

 # Build the root project
 cmake ../ -G "Visual Studio 16 2019" -A "x64"

-# After the project files are build, you can build the project via
+# After the project files are built, you can build the project via
 cmake --build . --target ALL_BUILD

 ```